Outline drawing of a pink rose with leaves

 Penelope Lane circular logo in blue.

+You're doing everything right, staying active, meditating, eating well.
+And still, life feels a little dull.
 Or maybe you've had a sharper wake-up call.
-A diagnosis.
-That moment when you realised you're officially "elderly."
+A diagnosis, or that moment when you realised you're officially "elderly."

 Move from Resistance to Rebuilding